 Jury & Selection Committee

-We are grateful for the invaluable contribution of the Selection Committee and Jury Members, who every year dedicate their precious time to the careful study of all submitted projects.
+We are grateful for the invaluable contribution of the Selection Committee, the Jury Members and the Assessors, who every year dedicate their precious time to the careful study of all submitted projects.
 The selection of each year’s winners is only possible thanks to their voluntary commitment and their outstanding expertise.

 To find out more about each expert you can click on the names below to read their biographies.
 You can also use the filters to show them by category and by country.